meyeringh/OpenSubz/README.md

 - Modify and delete subscriptions
 - Search for specific subscriptions
 - Sort subscriptions by name, costs, etc.
-- Optional reminder for reaching cancelation period of subscriptions (tbd)
+- Optional reminder for reaching cancelation period of subscriptions

 ### Settings